NHS Direct provide health advice

 to see you (unless deemed a medical emergency).
 Details are given below of the

-location of services on or near the campus or you can choose to register with a
+location of services on or near your campus or you can choose to register with a

 GP (General Practitioner) in the local area where you live.
 Use the

-There is a health centre on the Colchester Campus which offers National
+There is a Health Centre on the Colchester Campus which offers National Health Service (NHS) provision.

 There is a doctor's surgery in the Gateway building offering NHS services